 HackBeanpot's name was inspired by Boston's Beanpot college hockey tournament that happens around the same time of year.
 With sponsors consisting of local tech companies, such as Genuine, our host for 2018, and other local businesses, we love celebrating Boston culture.

 A hackathon is an event where people come together to work collaboratively to create and develop tech projects.
 Attending a hackathon is a great way to meet and work with new people, come up with exciting ideas, and learn interesting and relevant technologies.

 In the past, there have been about 100-130 attendees.
 This year we are looking to expand to around 200 attendees.

 Mentors will be available throughout the hackathon to help teams with their projects.
 They can help you fix bugs, work with APIs, and use other tools, but they cannot write any code for you.

 You can make anything you want, as long as it follows our Code of Conduct!
 This is a great place to learn new things, or show off your existing skills to build something equally as awesome.
 If you're looking for inspiration, some companies will also offer prompts and themes during the event.
 You can also check out what hackers have developed in previous years.

 Yes!
 HackBeanpot Inc. is not affiliated with any university, and the event is open to everyone who is at least 16 years old.
 This also includes grad students!
 If you will be under 18 at the start of the event, please contact us at [email protected] to fill out extra paperwork before the event.

 Unfortunately, we are not able to provide travel reimbursements.

 If you want to, sure!
-Better yet, you can also include a resume with your registration, and we'll pass it along to our sponsoring companies.
+Better yet, you can also upload your resume here, and we'll pass it along to our sponsoring companies.
 This way you can focus on building cool things instead of getting your resume to the recruiters present at the event.